ThePositronCode/ESP32_alarm/README.md

 - Hibernation mode : 2.5µA\
 Source : https://lastminuteengineers.com/esp32-sleep-modes-power-consumption/

-Here we will use the active and deep sleep modes in order to save as much power as possible, but you are free to use other modes, or even active mode only if your device is plugged on a permanent power supply.
+Here we will use the active and deep sleep modes in order to save as much power as possible, which can theoretically reach an average 7 month lifetime with the hardware I advised to use.
+After that, the battery will have to be recharged.